-Why having accounts at different banks is essential: A cautionary tale
+- Why having accounts at different banks is essential

-Let’s imagine a scenario where the bank closes your business bank account, it balances the outstanding claims on the private account and then promptly terminates the business relationship.
-Suddenly, as an entrepreneur, you are not only unable to make any transactions but are also having difficulties opening an account at a different bank.
-This may sound like an unbelievable story, however, for a business partner of mine, this was his reality.
+Let’s imagine a scenario where the bank closes your business bank account, balances the outstanding claims on the private account and then promptly terminates the business relationship.
+Suddenly, you’re not only unable to make any transactions but are also having difficulties opening an account at a different bank.
+This may sound like an unbelievable story, however, for a business partner of mine, this was a reality.

 The moral of the story?
 Every entrepreneur should not only have separate business and private accounts but also open accounts at different banks.
 Why go to such an extent you ask?
 Because in this case, my business partner maintained his only accounts at a single bank.
 And, when the bank decided to abruptly terminate its relationship with him, he was financially hamstrung.
 You can avoid this nightmare scenario by diversifying your bank accounts!

 Opening accounts with multiple banks offers advantages such as the ability to keep a relationship with a bank strictly business.
-This means that the entrepreneur usually gets a better decision when applying for a business loan as the bank is unaware of his or her private transactions.
-Having different bank accounts at different banks also ensures that entrepreneurs have the ability to pay and act in crisis situations for themselves and their family.
+This means that the entrepreneur usually makes a better decision when applying for a business loan as the bank is unaware of his or her private transactions.
+Having different bank accounts at different banks also ensures that entrepreneurs can pay and act in crises for themselves and their families.

 Summary: Opening bank accounts at multiple institutions, is comparable to the wisdom of diversifying your investment portfolio.
 It’s a risk to have all your liquid cash sitting in just one place and is just common sense to have more than one account.